 While these details have impressed driving enthusiasts, it is the skysphere’s ability to change shape when put into self-driving mode that has created the most buzz.

-Unfortunately, if you are looking to buy a new car, you will have to look elsewhere.
+, you will have to look elsewhere.
 At least for the next several years.

 The Audi skysphere is amazing, but it is just a concept car, meaning much of the self-driving technology is yet to be developed.